Sales Strategy

 11 min read

 The math on SDRs is brutal.
-Average SDR salary: $55-75K base + benefits + tools + management overhead = $80-120K fully loaded.
-Average SDR tenure: 14 months.
-Ramp time: 3 months.
-That's a lot of cost for someone who spends 65% of their time on tasks that aren't actually selling.
+Base salary of $50-60K, plus benefits, tools, and management overhead, adds up to $98,000-$173,000 fully loaded per year - according to 2025 benchmarks from Martal Group and industry analysts.
+Average SDR tenure: 22 months (Bridge Group, 2025).
+Ramp time: 3-4 months.
+That's a lot of cost for someone who spends 60% of their time on tasks that aren't actually selling (Salesforce State of Sales, 7th Edition, 2025).
 Here's how companies are using AI to handle initial lead qualification - keeping quality high while cutting headcount.

 The Real Cost of an SDR (It's More Than Salary)